Gheorghe Ursu: Dissidence

 Ursu was placed under surveillance during the 1960s, when he first traveled beyond the Iron Curtain, where he met with prominent anti-communist intellectuals such as Virgil Ierunca and Monica Lovinescu.
 However, the most important stage of his conflict with the authorities came immediately after the major earthquake of 1977.
 It was then that, as an engineer, he sent a letter to the West German-based Radio Free Europe, protesting against Romanian construction policies.
 The anonymous piece was read by Ierunca over four successive broadcasts.
 Earlier in 1977, Ursu had been one in a commission tasked with consolidating Bucharest's oldest tall structures.
 At the time, he had witnessed and recorded a meeting of the commission, attended and supervised by Ceaușescu, during which the dictator allegedly ordered all consolidation works to cease, supposedly claiming that they caused panic and could not hope to repair structural faults.
-In his rendition of the meeting, Ceaușescu is quoted proposing instead for solutions involving "concrete and chemical substances" to be tried out.
+In his rendition of the meeting, Ceaușescu is quoted proposing instead solutions involving "concrete and chemical substances" to be tried out.
 Ursu refused to sign the motion endorsing the new guidelines, which caused a minor scandal.
 In 1984, he wrote that the meeting had convinced him that Romania's leader was "paranoid".

 According to Andrei Ursu, at a later stage his father also considered drafting a protest document which he intended to read inside the Great National Assembly, Communist Romania's formal legislative branch.
 He continued to travel abroad, visiting various European countries until 1980, when he was no longer given the needed Securitate permission.
 Ursu was also prevented from publishing his account of the travels.
 His various writings of the time show that he was conducting his trips while on a very tight budget, and that he occasionally had to rely on the good will of Romanian exiles and distant relatives.
 His daughter Olga settled in the United States, and her subsequent correspondence with her father was itself a venue for criticism of the regime.